DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/inject-client-scripts.md

 ## Add Client Scripts to Specific Tests

-Use the [fixture.clientScripts](../../reference/test-api/fixture/clientscripts.md) and [test.clientScripts](../../reference/test-api/test/clientscripts.md) methods to inject scripts into pages visited during a particular test or fixture.
+Use the [fixture.clientScripts](../../reference/test-api/fixture/clientscripts.md) and [test.clientScripts](../../reference/test-api/test/clientscripts.md) methods to inject scripts into pages visited during a test or fixture.

 ```js
 fixture `My fixture`